roeap/dash-ant-design-components/README.md

 Ant Design components for Plotly Dash.

-> The `dash-ant-design-components` are build in pure TypeScript.
-Generating dash components
-> from typeSCript is currently only supported on the dev branch of Plotly Dash.

 ## Install

 The `dash-ant-design-components` are at a very early stage and not yet published to pip.